CKG

 What is a good deal for flights to Chongqing?

-If you’re looking for cheap airfare to Chongqing, 25% of our users found tickets to Chongqing for the following prices or less: From Kuala Lumpur Intl Airport RM 971 return.
+If you’re looking for cheap airfare to Chongqing, 25% of our users found tickets to Chongqing for the following prices or less: From Kuala Lumpur Intl Airport RM 1,120 return, from Penang RM 1,324 return.

 How far in advance should I book a flight to Chongqing?

-To get a below average price, you should book around 2 weeks before departure.
-For the absolute cheapest price, our data suggests you should book 4 weeks before departure.
+To get a below average price, you should book around 2 weeks before departure, which saves you about 12% compared to booking last minute.
+For the absolute cheapest price, our data suggests you should book 5 weeks before departure.

 Good to know – Book Cheap Chongqing Plane Tickets